nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 will now appear earlier when using the `practice` command without index now.

-### Export Functionality
+### Data Transfer Functionality

+Both export and import features are not to be mistaken as a **Command** as it is meant to be used before the user decides to use our application for revision purposes.

+#### Export

 We implemented an export functionality to allow our users to port over their data with ease.
-This is not to be mistaken as a **Command** as it is meant to be used after the user decides to use our application for revision purposes.

 The export button will allow users to access a copy of the `deck.json` file and has a copy button function that allows users to copy over their deck.json file with ease.